• Home

 Writing

 Taking a writing course is a no-brainer.
-Not only will it help you write your college essays and teach you how to construct cogent exam papers, but it might also earn you a part-time living – or even launch you on a successful career as the author of bestsellers.
+Not only will it help you write your college essays and teach you how to construct exam papers, but it might also earn you a part-time living – or even launch you on a successful career as the author of bestsellers.

 Become an ESL teacher

-Taking a TESOL course is ideal for those who think they might eventually want to pursue a teaching career and/or want to spend some time abroad.
-There’s a huge demand for teachers who are native English language speakers.
-You will notice that many job advertisements for ‘English as a Second Language’ teachers specify that they are looking for applicants from the United Kingdom, the United States or Australia.
+Taking a TESOL course is ideal for those who think they might eventually want to pursue a teaching career and want to spend some time abroad.
+There’s a huge demand for teachers who are native English language speakers in non-English speaking countries.

 LIKE THIS POST?